 I really liked my stay at Nature Lodge, which has (very) rustic cabins in the countryside a couple of kilometres out of town.
 Indigenous People Lodge is a good alternative to Nature Lodge but a little closer to town.
 If you don’t want horses under your house at night or to share your bathroom with a giant spider (like I did), stay in the city at Avocado Guesthouse.

-I hope this post helps you decide which is the best elephant sanctuary to visit in Cambodia.
+I hope this post helps you decide to visit a Cambodia elephant sanctuary that is doing good work and helping elephants in Cambodia, not exploiting them.
 If you have any questions, feel free to ask in the comments below so we can share our answers with everyone.

 ♥ Happy mindful adventures, Jane & Stephen